Fanel-byte/Python_MongoDB/README.md

 # Python_MongoDB
-connexion of a MongoDB database using python.
+-connexion of a MongoDB database using pymongo.
+-Interraction with mongoDB database with python (Queries) -Index creation in mongodb